 How might plaques influence this?
 Because a previous Mayo Clinic study found that flortaucipir can weakly bind sparse tau deposits in neuritic plaques themselves, the authors speculated that some of the signal might come directly from plaques (Lowe et al., 2016).

 Oskar Hansson at Lund University, Sweden, considers this unlikely.
 He noted that a high plaque load correlates with having denser tangles in the medial temporal lobe (Feb 2020 news).
 This would produce a higher flortaucipir signal.
 Because postmortem Braak staging only examines the location of tangles, the postmortem analysis in this study did not assess their density.
-“It would be great if a follow-up study could compare PET and neuropathological measures of the concentration of abnormal tau,” Hansson suggested.
+“It would be great if a follow-up study could compare PET and neuropathological measures of the concentration of abnormal tau,” Hansson suggested (comment below).
 He predicted this would show the flortaucipir signal coming only from tangles, not plaques.
 The authors intend to explore this.

 Finally, the authors delved deeper into whether regional tau PET signals could help discriminate between PART and healthy controls.
 The entorhinal cortex did this best, but managed only 80 percent sensitivity and 60 percent specificity.
-Likewise, EC flortaucipir uptake did not reliably distinguish PART from early AD, or from controls (see image above).
+Likewise, EC flortaucipir uptake did not reliably distinguish PART from early AD (see image above).
 Adding PiB PET did not help pick out AD, as many people with Thal Phase 1 or 2 were PiB-negative, but positive for EC tau.
 Thus, people with very early AD may be misclassified as PART, the authors cautioned.

 It remains to be seen if other tau tracers might outperform flortaucipir in identifying PART.
 Josephs thinks none of the current crop are up to the task.
 “I am not aware of any other β-amyloid or tau tracers that have been shown to be more sensitive to lower levels of AD pathology using autopsy-confirmed data.
 More sensitive PET tracers are clearly needed,” he told Alzforum.